US STOCKS-Futures slip as investors brace for tech earnings, economic data

 Early readings of first-quarter U.S. GDP, personal consumer expenditure index (PCE) for March, consumer confidence numbers for April are among the data scheduled for release this week.

-Investors will scrutinize these reports for signs of an economic slowdown after mixed data last week cemented bets of another 25-basis-point rate hike by the Federal Reserve in May and tempered expectations of rate cuts later this year.
+Investors will scrutinize these reports for signs of an economic slowdown after mixed data last week cemented bets of another 25-basis-point rate hike by the Fed in May and tempered expectations of rate cuts later this year.

+Most Fed policymakers have reiterated the central bank's focus to tame spiraling inflation before entering the blackout period until the next policy meeting.

-Money market traders have priced in an 85% chance of the Fed hiking rates by 25 bps next month, as per CME Group's Fedwatch tool.
+Money market traders have priced in an 85% chance of the Fed hiking rates by 25 bps next month, as per CME Group's Fedwatch tool, while anticipating rate cuts in the latter half of the year.

+"Rates are likely going to have to stay at current levels until well into 2024 ... that might present a problem for the more highly valued areas of the U.S. market," said Michael Hewson, chief market analyst at CMC Markets UK.

+Investors will also monitor a vote on Republican U.S. House of Representatives Speaker Kevin McCarthy's spending and debt bill this week amid lingering concerns that the U.S. government could hit its debt ceiling sooner than expected.

-First Republic Bank FRC.N slipped 0.1%.
+First Republic Bank FRC.N gained 1.2%.
 The regional bank, whose shares have sunk 88% this year triggered by the U.S. banking crisis, is set to report results after market closes on Monday.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))